-PCOS: Polycystic Ovarian Syndrome (PCOS) is an ovarian dysfunction syndrome with the combination of heterogeneous symptoms and signs; it is considered the most prevalent endocrinopathy resulting in anovulation up to 10% of women at reproductive age.
+Polycystic Ovarian Syndrome (PCOS) is an ovarian dysfunction syndrome with a combination of heterogeneous signs and symptoms.
+It is considered the most prevalent endocrinopathy resulting in anovulation in up to 10% of women of reproductive age.

-Its pathogenesis is not yet entirely clear, although in recent years many researchers have focused their attention on the role of glucose tolerance and insulin resistance, placing these mechanisms among the most important responsible of this complex syndrome.
-In fact, insulin resistance is found in 30 to 40% of women with PCOS, and it is characterized by resistance to the effects of insulin and in uptake in the metabolism of glucose with subsequent reduction of body’s ability to eliminate glucose from the bloodstream.
+PCOS pathogenesis is not yet entirely clear, although, in recent years, many researchers have focused their attention on the role of glucose tolerance and insulin resistance.
+They have placed these mechanisms among the most responsible for the existence of this complex syndrome.
+Insulin resistance is found in 30 to 40% of women with PCOS, and it is characterized by resistance to the effects of insulin and in the uptake of glucose in the metabolism with subsequent reduction of the body’s ability to eliminate glucose from the bloodstream.

-A rise in the serum levels of androgen, insulin and Luteinizing Hormone (LH), menstrual dysfunction, hirsutism, infertility and obesity are some of the complications which are associated with PCOS.
-In addition, endometrial hyperplasia, cancer, type II diabetes, hypertension and dyslipidemia are considered as long term consequences of this syndrome
+A rise in the serum levels of androgen, insulin, and Luteinizing Hormone (LH), menstrual dysfunction, hirsutism, infertility, and obesity are some of the complications that are associated with PCOS.
+In addition, endometrial hyperplasia, cancer, type II diabetes, hypertension, and dyslipidemia are considered long-term consequences of PCOS.

-Myo-inositol: Myoinositol is an isoform of inositol, belonging to vitamin B complex, with insulin-like action in vivo and functions as a mediator of insulin.
-It plays an important role in cellular morphogenesis and cytogenicity, in the synthesis of lipids and in the structure of cell membranes and cell growth.
-Data in the literature have shown that in some tissues there is a correlation between insulin resistance and reduction of myoinositol and some authors suggest that a deficiency in the availability or use of myoinositol may be responsible for a mechanism of insulin resistance with consequent effects on ovarian function.
-In particular, it seems that in the theca cells of PCOS patients sensitive to insulin, the imbalance of inositol goes in the opposite direction to that observed in cells of insulin-resistant women.
-Supplementation of inositol, therefore, would seem to improve the ovarian response to gonadotropin-induced compensatory hyperinsulinemia, in addition to improving oocyte quality
+Myoinositol is an isoform of inositol, belonging to the vitamin B complex, with insulin-like action in vivo and functions as a mediator of insulin.
+It plays an important role in cellular morphogenesis and cytogenicity, in the synthesis of lipids, and in the structure of cell membranes and cell growth.
+Data in the literature have shown that there is a correlation between insulin resistance and reduction of myoinositol in some tissues.
+Some authors suggest that a deficiency in the availability or use of myoinositol may be responsible for a mechanism of insulin resistance with consequent effects on ovarian function.
+In particular, it seems that in the theca cells of PCOS patients who are sensitive to insulin, the imbalance of inositol goes in the opposite direction to that observed in cells of insulin-resistant women.
+Supplementation of inositol, therefore, would seem to improve the ovarian response to gonadotropin-induced compensatory hyperinsulinemia, in addition to improving oocyte quality.

-N-acetyl- cysteine (NAC): Recent data have shown that NAC, a mucolytic drug acting as insulin sensitizer, represents an effective and safe strategy in the treatment of PCOS patients.
+Recent data has shown that NAC, a mucolytic drug acting as an insulin sensitizer, represents an effective and safe strategy in the treatment of PCOS patients.
 This molecule appears to exert its beneficial effect both by increasing the insulin secretion by the beta cells of the pancreas and by inducing an increased sensitivity to the organism itself.
-In particular, some data show that a moderate increase in plasma thiols improves the consumption of glucose during the hyperglycemic clamp.
-Other studies suggest a role of NAC in the regulation of the insulin receptor in human erythrocytes.
-It has been shown, in fact, that high doses of NAC increase the cellular levels of reduced glutathione (GSH), a powerful antioxidant that seems to exert a certain influence on activity of the insulin receptor in vivo.
+In particular, some data shows that a moderate increase in plasma thiols improves the consumption of glucose during the hyperglycemic clamp.
+Other studies suggest a role of NAC, in the regulation of the insulin receptor in human erythrocytes.
+It has been shown, in fact, that high doses of NAC increase the cellular levels of reduced glutathione (GSH), which is a powerful antioxidant that seems to exert a certain influence on the activity of the insulin receptor in vivo.

 Observing the molecular structure of NAC (N-acetyl-cysteine) highlighted the presence of a disulfide bridge that should facilitate the processing of proinsulin into insulin, a critical step to reduce insulin resistance.

-Alpha Lipoic Acid (ALA): Alpha Lipoic Acid (LA) is synthesized in the liver and other tissues and is a key component of several mitochondrial enzyme complexes responsible for oxidative glucose metabolism and cellular energy production.
-When used pharmacologically, ALA functions as a safe and effective antioxidant, recycling vitamins C and E, elevating glutathione levels and lowering reactive oxygen species ROS.
-Cell culture studies reveal that ALA reverses the effects of oxidative stress thus improving insulin action.
+Alpha Lipoic Acid (ALA) is synthesized in the liver and other tissues and is a key component of several mitochondrial enzyme complexes responsible for oxidative glucose metabolism and cellular energy production.
+When used pharmacologically, ALA functions as a safe and effective antioxidant, recycling vitamins C and E, elevating glutathione levels, and lowering reactive oxygen species ROS.
+Cell culture studies reveal that ALA reverses the effects of oxidative stress thus, improving insulin action.

 Alpha lipoic acid is a powerful Reactive Oxygen Species (ROS) scavenger.
-ALA helps the body use glucose, hence their potential role in improving blood sugar control and benefit those with diabetes.
+ALA helps the body use glucose, hence, their potential role in improving blood sugar control and benefits those with diabetes.

-ALA can specifically activate two important molecules of the insulin signaling pathway:
+ALA can specifically activate two important molecules of the insulin signalling pathway:

-Serenoa Repens: Serenoa repens is derived from the berry of the dwarf palm tree.
+Serenoa repens is derived from the berry of the dwarf palm tree.
 A large number of papers have evaluated its efficacy in controlling BPH-related lower urinary tract symptoms.
-In women, serenoa repens has been shown to have positive effects on the reproductive system such as increasing the size and secreting ability of the mammary glands, decreasing ovarian and uterine irritability, relieving dysmenorrhea and ameliorating ovarian dysfunction.
-Several mechanisms of action of Serenoa repens have been proposed, including antiandrogenic action, an anti-inflammatory effect and an antiproliferative – proapoptotic effect mediated through the inhibition of growth factors.
+In women, serenoa repens has been shown to have positive effects on the reproductive system such as increasing the size and secreting ability of the mammary glands, decreasing ovarian and uterine irritability, relieving dysmenorrhea, and ameliorating ovarian dysfunction.
+Several mechanisms of action of Serenoa repens have been proposed, including anti-androgenic action, an anti-inflammatory effect and an anti-proliferative – proapoptotic effect mediated through the inhibition of growth factors.
 In vitro, Serenoa repens extract significantly inhibited both type I and II isoenzymes of 5α-reductase and inhibited in a dose-dependent inhibition of intracellular binding of dihydrotestosterone (DHT) to its cytosolic and nuclear receptors.

 Recently, there has been growing interest in the use of alternative insulin sensitizing drugs, namely myo-Inositol pre-treatment, to improve the quality and safety of fertility management of PCOS women.
-A systematic review examining the effect of myo-Inositol in women with PCOS established that there exists level “I-a” evidence for the effectiveness of myo-Inositol in improving various manifestations of the disorder in this women population.
-By improving insulin sensitivity of target tissues, Myo-Inositol is believed to improve oocyte quality and control clinical and biochemical hyperandrogenism and dyslipidemia
+A systematic review examining the effect of myo-Inositol in women with PCOS established that level “I-a” evidence exists for the effectiveness of myo-Inositol in improving various manifestations of the disorder in this particular female population.
+By improving insulin sensitivity of target tissues, Myo-Inositol is believed to improve oocyte quality and control clinical and biochemical hyperandrogenism and dyslipidemia.

-The addition of NAC, ALA and Serenoa repens to Myoinositol with their expected synergistic properties seems to be a good alternative to the already known medical treatment known so far based on improving glucose utilization with metformin and inducing ovulation with Clomiphene citrate.
-Many clinical trials have studied separately the efficiency of these ingredients in women with PCOS and have shown good results in improving PCOS symptoms and improving ovulation and pregnancy rates whether spontaneously or after assisted reproductive technique or in vitro fertilization.
+The addition of NAC, ALA, and Serenoa repens to Myoinositol with their expected synergistic properties, seems to be a good alternative to the already known medical treatment based on improving glucose utilization with metformin and inducing ovulation with Clomiphene citrate.
+Many clinical trials have studied the efficiency of these ingredients separately in women with PCOS.
+They have shown good results in improving PCOS symptoms and improving ovulation and pregnancy rates, whether spontaneously or after assisted reproductive technique or in vitro fertilization.

 - Unfer V, Carlomagno G, Dante G, et al. Effects of myo-inositol in women with PCOS: a systematic review of randomized controlled trials.
 Gynecol Endocrinol.
 2012